rakibhasan-0/yotei/docs/Chapters/QA/SystemTest/writeSystemTest.md

 ```

 When creating a workout, it needs a name, and optionally a description, techniques, and exercises.
-The Workout object has the properties 'name?', 'description?', and 'activities?' for these.
+The Workout object has the properties 'name?', 'description?', 'exercises?', and 'techniques?' for these.
-The Activity object can represent either a technique or an exercise, and can be contained in the Workout objects' Activity array.
+The Activity object can represent either a technique or an exercise.

 ## Step by step
 We will now walk through how you write your first test.